commodity-js/commodity/packages/supplier/README.md

             // ... other methods
         }
     },
-    team: [LoggerService] // Service dependencies can be provided in place using the team array.
-Resource dependencies (like ConfigResource) will be passed at the entry point when calling supply().
+    // Service dependencies can be provided in place using the team array.
+    // Resource dependencies (like ConfigResource) will be passed at the entry point when calling supply().
+    team: [LoggerService]
 })
 ```